 Great Western Highway

-The Great Western Highway is a 202-kilometre-long (126 mile) state highway.
+They rode along the Great Western Highway is a 202-kilometre-long (126 mile) state highway.
 From east to west, the highway links Sydney with Bathurst, on the state’s Central Tablelands.
 It’s a great road to get on the Harley and ride!
-So, our riders rode up the highway toward Katoomba through the winding bends at Linden & Bulls camp, giving the passengers a good feel of what riding is all about.
+So, our rider rode up the highway toward Katoomba through the winding bends at Linden & Bulls camp, giving Karen a good feel of what riding is all about.

 Leura Village